wanyongshinccf/SLOMOCO/readme.txt

 ## SIMPACE data ##
 SLOMOCO was validated using the simulated prospective acquisition correction (SIMPACE) dataset in which the volume-/slice-wise motion is injected during ex-vivo brain scan.
-SIMPACE data will be shared upon the request.
-If you are interested in SIMPACE data, please contact Wanyong Shin, shinw@ccf.org
+Single SIMPACE data is incldued in SLOMOCO package.
+All 10 single band SIMPACE data is (will be) shared in https://osf.io/95dxr/

 Citation
 1) Shin W., Taylor P., Lowe MJ., Estimation and Removal of Residual Motion Artifact in